Melissa Bell (singer)

 Melissa Cecelia Ewen Bell (5 March 1964 – 28 August 2017) was an English singer.
 From 1993 to 1996, Bell was one of the lead singers of British R&B act Soul II Soul, with whom she released a single titled "Wish".
 She also created her own band called Soul Explosion, which started in 1999.
-Bell also worked with Liza Minnelli, Whitney Houston and Stevie Wonder.
+Bell also worked with Liza Minnelli, Whitney Houston, and Stevie Wonder.

 Early life

-A native of London, Bell was of African and Indian descent through her Jamaican-born Cecil Bell and Imelda Ewen parents.
-She was a graduate of Southwark College in London Borough of Southwark.
-She later began working in customer service for Marks and Spencer from 1982 until 1991.
+Born in London, Bell was of African and Indian descent through her Jamaican-born parents.
+She was a graduate of Southwark College in the London Borough of Southwark.
+She worked in customer service for Marks and Spencer from 1982 until 1991.

 Career

 In 1987, she was featured on Bobby E and the Midi City Crew's single "Walk on the Wild Side".
 In 1991, she appeared on the song "The Dancer" from the Bingoboys' album The Best of Bingoboys.
 She released her debut single "Reconsider" in 1992, which received major radio play.
 In the same year, she released another single titled "Crystal Clear".